-This fast-casual spot may market itself as the “Cracker Barrel for Millennials,” but don’t write it off; its menu over-the-top biscuits and bowls was an instant hit, with lines out the door, and will win over even the most skeptical.
+This fast-casual spot in South End may market itself as the “Cracker Barrel for Millennials,” but don’t write it off — its menu of over-the-top biscuits and bowls was an instant hit with lines out the door will win over even the most skeptical.

 Staple brunch item: Chicken.
 Set.
 Go. with friend chicken, pimiento cheese, jalapeño and sorghum on a biscuit ($9)

 Must-try brunch item: Kickback Chicken with fried chicken, goat cheese, green onion and sweet pepper jelly on a biscuit ($9.50)